alicezwatson/bias-in-ai-art/README.md

 1. 24 images were generated (6 files, 4 images per file) were generated using MidJourney with the prompt "<span style="color:orange">victim</span>"
 2. 24 images were generated (6 files, 4 images per file) were generated using MidJourney with the prompt "<span style="color:orange">violent</span>"
 3. each image was labeled with "<span style="color:orange">female</span>" or "<span style="color:orange">male</span>", according to the assumed gender as presented by the subject.
-4. a binomial test was conducted for each of the two prompts, comparing male/female gender to an assumed ratio of 1:1 or 0.5.
+4. a [binomial test](https://en.wikipedia.org/wiki/Binomial_test)<sup>[3](https://github.com/alicezwatson/bias-in-ai-art#notes)</sup> was conducted for each of the two prompts, comparing male/female gender to an assumed ratio of 1:1 or 0.5.

 ### Hypothesis